 For more information please contact me via the contact page.

 Developed by Dr Julia Nafisi, Vocal Freedom draws on elements of Yoga, Tai Chi, Alexander Technique and Feldenkrais to achieve relaxation and positive energy in body and mind.
 Highly successful in Germany over many years, the work utilizes specifically designed gestures and movements to visualize physiological mechanisms, singing related imagery and acoustic phenomena to aid efficient vocal tone production.
-The work is carried out in small groups (of up to six) in a positive and unthreatening environment.
+The work is carried out undividually or in small groups (of up to four) in a positive and unthreatening environment.

 This class is for you if …